Martin-MacDonald/decimal-to-roman-converter/README.md

   - Loop through the translations array.
   - While the supplied number is greater than or equal to that index's decimal value then:
     - Append the roman value to the conversion string.
-    - The subtract the decimal value from the supplied number.
+    - Then subtract the decimal value from the supplied number.
   - If the supplied number is less than the index's decimal value then move to the next index in the array.
   - Finally once the array has been looped through return the generated roman conversion.